The 3 Faces Of Chinese Globalization

 As Mr. Bland adds "Many fail.
 But more succeed.
 And exporting forces them to become competitive."

 China is not only planning to be a major global force, it intends to stay there for a long time.
-Looking at all three faces helps us to understand how they hope to achieve it.
+Looking at all three faces helps us to understand how it hopes to achieve it.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.